 Check out some of the other gorgeous and cool centrally located hotels in the city here for more details and current prices.

 Touring activities for Stockholm

-There are plenty of fun outdoor and tour activities you can participate around Stockholm if you want to join a tour that caters to exploring different activities, experiences and venues, check them out below
+If you only have one day in Stockholm to visit, there are plenty of fun outdoor and tour activities you can participate around Stockholm.
+Check out these sightseeing Stockholm tour groups that offers some unique activities, tour experiences and venues, below

 Stockholm grand tour by coach and boat – a comprehensive city tour and canal cruise the old town and historic district, main tourist attractions and other fun venues on this tour

 Welcome to Sweden culinary food tour – This fun food experience is not to be missed if you want to savor some of Stockholm’s history, roots and delicious food venues indulging in classic Swedish meatballs, soups, to desserts and chocolates.

 Stockholm bike tour – for an active experience exploring the city by bike, you will go through the old town, many different islands and many of the city’s top attractions

 Stockholm pass – this pass allows you entrance to over 60 top attractions, museums and boat or bus tours which is a great deal if you have a longer time frame to visit the city